Who We Are

 Training: Kim received her undergraduate degree in Dance from York University in Toronto, Canada.
 After years of dancing and teaching, she completed her graduate degree in Speech Language Pathology from Portland State University.
 She has worked at Randall Children's Hospital on the Assistive Technology (AT) Team, providing Augmented Alternative Communication (AAC) services and at OHSU in the Northwest Clinic for Voice and Swallowing, where she worked with adults with Parkinson's and multiple neurologic diseases, and in the ALS Clinic.
 She consults with school districts for AT in the classroom and is contracted with the Vancouver Department of Vocational Rehab, where she consults on AT for adults in vocational settings.
 She is adjunct faculty at PSU, teaching the graduate AAC class.
 She specializes in providing therapy that focuses on developing communication systems for those with complex communication needs.
 She approaches therapy looking at the whole person and, therefore, particularly enjoys collaboration focusing on multi-modal AAC for increased participation in all aspects of life.
 She is also trained as a teacher of “Danceability”, a dance/movement approach that includes people of all abilities.

 Background: Kim was born and raised in Toronto, Ontario.
 She then relocated to Montreal, Quebec.
 After Montreal, life led her on a circuitous route through the Adirondacks in upstate New York, eventually landing her in Portland, Oregon in 1997.
 She loves the Pacific Northwest.
-Outside of work, she enjoys hiking, biking, cooking, and making things – whatever they may be.
+Outside of work, she enjoys time with her family, hiking, biking, cooking, and making things – whatever they may be.